kromond/OptiSkelForUEScripts/README.md

 The script is updated to take an FBX exported with a *single skeleton* with either a ":" or "_" for the name separator.
 There is a variable to control this

-If you exported with the new 'sticks' option, you will have a mesh at the root of the skeleton hirearchy and joints under this.
-UE can read this in and use it, but you can Live Link stream on to this because in UE you will see there is no bone named 'Root'.
-This script can fix this
+If you exported an FBX from Motive with the new 'sticks' option, you will have a mesh at the root of the skeleton hirearchy and joints under this.
+UE can read this in and use it, but you can not Live Link stream on to this because in UE you will see there is no bone named 'Root'.
+This script can fix this by adding a root bone and renaming the mesh

 The script now poses the skeleton into a perfect A Pose which will make retargeting much nicer

-NOTE: only tested with Maya 2022.4
+NOTE: only tested with Maya 2022.4 and UE 5.2